campsd/academic-kickstart/content/talk/ICIAM19/index.md

   postcode: ''
   country: Spain

-summary: Abstract and slides for ICIAM 2019 presentation.
+summary: Talk on the multishift, multipole rational QZ algorithm presented at ICIAM 2019.
 abstract: " We present a multishift, multipole rational QZ iteration for block Hessenberg pencils in this talk.
 We show that its convergence behavior is governed by rational functions.
 The aggressive early